saisanwariya/RoomScheduler-ForCollege/README.md

 This project involves the development of a Room Scheduling application for Tiny College.
 The application allows faculty members to reserve rooms for specific dates based on their seating requirements.
 It features a graphical user interface (GUI) and utilizes a Derby database for data storage.
 The application is designed with good Object-Oriented principles in mind, with separate classes for key entities such as Faculty, Room, Date, and Reservations.

 ## Program Functionality
-The Room Scheduler application offers a range of functionalities designed to streamline room reservation processes at Tiny College:

-1. **Add Faculty**: Add a faculty member to the database, identified by a single name.

-2. **Reserve Faculty Date Seats**: Assign a room to a faculty member for a requested date, provided there are available seats.
-The assignment follows a best-fit approach, allocating the smallest available room that meets the seating requirements.
-If no suitable rooms are available, the faculty member is placed on the waiting list.

-3. **Status Reservations by Date**: Display faculty members with room reservations on a specific date.

-4. **Status Waiting List**: Display faculty members on the waiting list, ordered by the date of reservation request.

-5. **Add Room Seats**: Add a new room to the system, specifying the room name and the number of seats in the room.
-When a room is added, it checks the waiting list for faculty members who were waiting for a room on all reserved dates and assigns them rooms accordingly.

-6. **Add Date**: Add a new date to the system for which rooms can be reserved.

-7. **Cancel Reservation Faculty Date**: Remove a reservation for a faculty member on a specific date.
-If the reservation is removed, the application checks the waiting list to see if another faculty member can be booked for that room and date, considering seat requirements.

-8. **Status Faculty member**: Display room and date information for each room reserved by or waitlisted for a faculty member.

-9. **Drop Room**: Remove a room from the application.
-Any faculty members who had reservations for that room on any date are assigned alternative rooms if possible, following priority sequence.
-If a faculty member cannot get a new room, they are placed on the waitlist.
+- **Room Management:** Allows users to add, modify, and delete rooms.
+- **Reservation System:** Enables users to reserve rooms based on availability and specific criteria.
+- **Waitlist Feature:** In case a room is not available, users can be added to a waitlist and be notified when the room becomes available.
+- **Faculty Interface:** Special interface for faculty members to manage their room requirements.
+- **Reporting:** Generate reports on room utilization, reservation history, and waitlist status.

 ## Software Setup

-To set up the Room Scheduler application, follow these steps:
+1. **Clone the Repository:** Use the command `git clone https://github.com/saisanwariya/RoomScheduler-ForCollege.git` to clone the repository to your local machine.
+2. **Database Setup:** Ensure that you have the necessary database drivers and configurations set up.
+Follow the instructions in `DBConnection.java` to establish a connection.

-1. **Java Development Environment**: Ensure you have Java Development Kit (JDK) installed on your system.
+3. **Java Development Environment**: Ensure you have Java Development Kit (JDK) installed on your system.
 You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html).

-2. **NetBeans IDE**: It is recommended to use the NetBeans IDE for this project, particularly for the GUI design.
+4. **NetBeans IDE**: It is recommended to use the NetBeans IDE for this project, particularly for the GUI design.
 You can download NetBeans from [here](https://netbeans.apache.org/download/index.html).

-3. **Derby Database**: The application uses the Derby database.
+5. **Derby Database**: The application uses the Derby database.
 You can find more information and download Derby from [here](https://db.apache.org/derby/).

-4. **Database Configuration**: Configure your Derby database and set up the necessary tables (Rooms, Dates, Faculty, Reservations) as per project requirements.
-Refer to the provided testing scenario for guidance on preloading data.

 ## Running the Program
 Follow these steps to run the Room Scheduler application: